Director, H. Henry Meeter Center for Calvin Studies

 Life outside of Calvin College

-Prof. Maag is the Director of the H. Henry Meeter Center for Calvin Studies (in Hekman Library), one of the world's foremost collections of works on or by John Calvin.
+Professor Maag is the Director of the H. Henry Meeter Center for Calvin Studies (in Hekman Library), one of the world's foremost collections of works on or by John Calvin.
 She has directed the Center since 1997.
 For more information on the Center or its work, see www.calvin.edu/meeter.
-Beginning in September 2011, Prof. Maag will focus on directing the Meeter Center and will not be teaching in the department on a regular basis.
+Professor Maag’s teaching in the history department currently focuses on teaching sections of History 151 online.

 See a partial list of Karin Maag's publications.